chiamakauyanna/stacktrack/backend/stacktrack/README.md

 ## 🧾 License

-This project is developed as part of the **3MTT Capstone Project** — for educational and portfolio use.
+This project is developed as part of the **ALX Capstone Project** — for educational and portfolio use.
-© 2025 Chammy X. All rights reserved.
+© 2025 Chiamaka Uyanna.
+All rights reserved.